0xAX/linux-insides/interrupts/interrupts-10.md

 Prepare to handle an interrupt
 --------------------------------------------------------------------------------

 In the previous paragraph we saw the requesting of the irq line for the given interrupt descriptor and registration of the `irqaction` structure for the given interrupt.
 We already know that when an interrupt event occurs, an interrupt controller notifies the processor about this event and processor tries to find appropriate interrupt gate for this interrupt.
-If you have read the eight [part](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-8.html) of this chapter, you may remember the `native_init_IRQ` function.
+If you have read the eighth [part](http://0xax.gitbooks.io/linux-insides/content/interrupts/interrupts-8.html) of this chapter, you may remember the `native_init_IRQ` function.
 This function makes initialization of the local [APIC](https://en.wikipedia.org/wiki/Advanced_Programmable_Interrupt_Controller).
 The following part of this function is the most interesting part for us right now:

 ```C
 for_each_clear_bit_from(i, used_vectors, first_system_vector) {